Finding an online bank that has the features you need to support your personal expenses and self-employed business is a huge deal.

 Sign up for a Discover Bank Account

 Signing up for a Discover Bank account online is easy and free.
-You can call them via phone and have a representative walk you through the process, or you can click this link.
+You can call them via phone and have a representative walk you through the process.

 Clicking on a button or using an online sign-up form will take you to a secure page.